mu-ts/rest_endpoints/README.md

 To map an endpoint, use the appropriate decorator for the action you want.
 Then add the resource path as the second argument.

-These mappings must be done in addition to the definition of the pathin within your API gateway definition, that routes the requests to the Lambda function.
+These mappings must be done in addition to the definition of the pathing within your API gateway definition, that routes the requests to the Lambda function.

 * @any('/my-path', validation?: ajvValidationSchema, deserialize?: jsonSchema, serialize?: jsonSchema) [beta] This has not gotten a lot of testing, but intended to be a 'catch all' for any action used on this path.
 * @get('/my-path', deserialize?: jsonSchema)